Philippines worried, says more Chinese boats spotted at disputed shoal

 China's embassy in Manila could not be reached for comment.

-Although the shoal is merely a few rocks poking above the sea, it is important to the Philippines because of its tranquil waters and rich stocks of fish.
-Manila says China's blockade of the shoal is a violation of international law.

-The dispute has become more significant since the Permanent Court of Arbitration ruled on July 12 that no one country had sovereign rights over activity in the Scarborough Shoal, a traditional fishing ground for Chinese, Filipino and Vietnamese.

-China has refused to recognize the ruling and the latest comment from the Philippines could cause a stir ahead of a regional summit in Laos starting on Tuesday, where leaders of Southeast Asian states as well as China, Japan and United States will meet.
+China has refused to recognise the ruling and the latest comment from the Philippines could cause a stir ahead of two regional summits in Laos from Tuesday, where leaders of Southeast Asian states as well as China, Japan and United States will meet.

-Philippine President Rodrigo Duterte wants China to abide by the ruling but has pledged not to raise the issue during the summit.
-He wants to smooth the way for bilateral negotiations and last month sent former President Fidel Ramos as his special envoy to meet Chinese representatives in Hong Kong.

-Lorenzana said Beijing had earlier this year tried to send dredging barges to the shoal, but there was no sign of any reclamation activity so far.

 "We don't know yet if those barges are precursors of future dredging operations," he said.

-A U.S. State Department spokesman said on Sunday the United States was monitoring the situation and encouraged "all sides to exercise restraint and take practical steps to lower tensions."

-U.S. President Barack Obama pressed his Chinese counterpart, Xi Jinping, on Saturday on territorial disputes in the South China Sea, urging Beijing to uphold its legal obligations and stressing the United States' commitments to its regional allies.

-Tensions over the disputed waters between China and its neighbors were expected to hang over the G20 summit, which opened in the eastern Chinese city of Hangzhou on Sunday.
+Tensions over the disputed waters between China and its neighbours were expected to hang over the G20 summit, which opens in the eastern Chinese city of Hangzhou on Sunday.
+(Editing by Martin Petty and Kim Coghill)

-Additional reporting by Arshad Mohammed in Washington; Editing by Kim Coghill and Peter Cooney